droglenc/NCMTH207/modules/SLRegression/HW3.md

 1. Fully interpret the meaning of each coefficient's p-value.
 1. Fully interpret the meaning of the coefficient of determination.
 1. Fully interpret the meaning of each coefficient's confidence interval. [*Hint: Show results from* `confint()`.]
 1. Show how each degrees-of-freedom in the ANOVA table was calculated.
-Include the degrees-of-freedom that R does not report. [*Note: Make sure to show the ANOVA table produced by* `r anova()`.]
+Include the degrees-of-freedom that R does not report. [*Note: Make sure to show the ANOVA table produced by* `anova()`.]
 1. Interpret the meaning of each mean-square in the ANOVA table, include the mean-square that is usually not presented in the ANOVA table.
 1. Interpret the F test statistic in the ANOVA table.
 1. Is there evidence, at the 5% level, for a relationship between mpg and the horsepower of a car?
 Explain.